Complete poker terminology: all poker terms

 M-factor – it is a correlation of the player’s stack to the amount of the blinds and ante.

-Middle pair – it is a medium pairs of the all possible ones or it is a pair that is not an overpair or a top-pair.
-For example: you have Jt.
-The flop is AJ2, in this case you have the middle pair of the jacks.
+Middle pair – it is a medium pair of all possible ones or it is a pair that is not an overpair or a top-pair.
+For example, you have Jt.
+The flop is AJ2; in this case, you have the middle pair of jacks.

-Middle stack strategy (MSS) – it is a strategy for a profitable play in No-Limit Holdem at the cash-tables.
-It is something middle between the BSS and SSS, because it is used in the play with a middle stack rather than short stack or maximum allowable one.
+Middle stack strategy (MSS) – it is a strategy for a profitable play in No-Limit Holdem at the cash tables.
+It is something middle between the BSS and SSS because it is used in the play with a middle stack rather than a short stack or maximum allowable one.

-Missclick – it is an accidental and wrong click in online-poker that led to the unplanned action during the game (accidental call of all-in, accidental fold).
+Missclick – it is an accidental and wrong click in online poker that leads to an unplanned action during the game (accidental call of all-in, accidental fold).

 МТТ (Multi-table tournament) – it is a multi-table tournament that is carried out with two or more tables simultaneously.